Need help? We are available to speak to you 7 days a weekRead More

 Yes.
 Many applicants lodge an EOI for both the 189 visa invitation and the 190 visa invitation round to maximise their chances of receiving an Australian invitation.

-When is the next 189 invitation round 2026?
+When can we expect the next 189 rounds 2026?

 [registered_migration_agents] [/registered_migration_agents]